ravecalangi/js-react-100-days/20 scroll-snap-layout/README.md

-Scroll Snap Layout
+Scroll Snap Demo
 Description

-A simple full-page vertical scroll layout that snaps sections into place as the user scrolls.
+A web project that creates a full-page vertical scroll layout with sections that snap into place as the user scrolls.

-Demonstrates CSS scroll snapping using scroll-snap-type and scroll-snap-align.
+Demonstrates smooth and responsive CSS scroll snapping.

 Features

-Full-page sections with distinct background colors.
+Full-page vertical sections with distinct background colors.

-Smooth vertical scroll snapping (proximity or mandatory).
+Scroll snapping using CSS (proximity or mandatory).

-Flexible alignment options: start, center, or end.
+Flexible alignment: start, center, or end of sections.

-Responsive layout that fits any viewport height.
+Works across modern web browsers without JavaScript.

 Technologies Used

 HTML5

-CSS3 (including scroll-snap-type and scroll-snap-align)
+CSS3

-No JavaScript required

 How to Run

-Clone or download the project.
+Clone or download the repository.

 Open index.html in any modern web browser.

 Usage

-Scroll up or down to navigate through the sections.
+Scroll vertically through the sections.

-The viewport will snap to each section based on the chosen scroll snap behavior.
+The viewport will snap to each section based on the scroll-snap-type and scroll-snap-align properties.

 Example:

+Scrolling down through the page:

-Scroll down: SECTION 1 → SECTION 2 → SECTION 3 → SECTION 4
+SECTION 1 → SECTION 2 → SECTION 3 → SECTION 4 → …

-Changing scroll-snap-type in html CSS:
+Adjusting scroll-snap-type in CSS:

-y proximity → snaps only when near a section (soft snapping).
+y proximity → snaps only when near a snap point.

-y mandatory → always snaps to the nearest section (strong snapping).
+y mandatory → always snaps to the nearest section.

 License